Horlarwumhe/glass/docs/glass.rst

     # raise RuntimeError
     db = current_app.config("DB_ENGINE")

-To use avoid the errors above, you can manually mount the app.
+If there is need to use these functions when not handling request, you can manually mount the app.

 ::